fcamel/gj/README.md

 In Vim:
 ```
-<leader>g: Find all matched files of the symbol under the cursor.
+<leader>g: Find all matched files of the word under the cursor.
-<leader>G: Find all possible declarations or definitions of the symbol under the cursor.
+<leader>G: Find all possible declarations or definitions of the word under the cursor.
-<leader>d: Find all possible declarations or definitions with a more strongly guess (much less results) of the symbol under the cursor..
+<leader>d: Find all possible declarations or definitions with a more strongly guess (much less results) of the word under the cursor..
 ```

 [gj]:https://github.com/fcamel/gj